Nectar: Floral nectaries

 Defense from herbivory is often one of the roles of extrafloral nectaries.
 Floral nectaries can also be involved in defense.
 In addition to the sugars found in nectar, certain proteins may also be found in nectar secreted by floral nectaries.
 In tobacco plants, these proteins have antimicrobial and antifungal properties and can be secreted to defend the gynoecium from certain pathogens.

 Floral nectaries have evolved and diverged into the different types of nectaries due to the various pollinators that visit the flowers.
 In Melastomataceae, different types of floral nectaries have evolved and been lost many times.
 Flowers that ancestrally produced nectar and had nectaries may have lost their ability to produce nectar due to a lack of nectar consumption by pollinators, such as certain species of bees.
 Instead they focused on energy allocation to pollen production.
 Species of angiosperms that have nectaries use the nectar to attract pollinators that consume the nectar, such as birds and butterflies.
 In Bromeliaceae, septal nectaries (a form of gynoecial nectary) are common in species that are insect or bird pollinated.
-In species that are wind pollinated, nectaries are often absent because there is no pollinator to provide a reward for.
+In species that are wind pollinated, nectaries are often absent because there is no pollinator.
 In flowers that are generally pollinated by a long-tongued organism such as certain flies, moths, butterflies, and birds, nectaries in the ovaries are common because they are able to reach the nectar reward when pollinating.
 Sepal and petal nectaries are often more common in species that are pollinated by short-tongued insects that cannot reach so far into the flower.